History of 3D Printing

 How it Works

-- As the liquid resin hardens, it creates the layers of the object.
-This process is repeated and the build platform continues to raise until all the layers of the object are complete.
+- The liquid resin hardens into a solid creating a single layer of the object.
+This process is repeated and the build platform raises until the object completes.

 The Form 2 Desktop SLA 3D Printer